Idlib Governorate clashes (January–March 2017): January 2017

 On 20 January 2017, the al-Nusra Front (Jabhat Fateh al-Sham (JFS)) launched several coordinated attacks against Ahrar al-Sham headquarters and positions in the northern Idlib Governorate, near the Bab al-Hawa Border Crossing.
 In addition, al-Nusra also attacked Ahrar al-Sham outposts in Darkush and Jisr al-Shughur.
 On the same day, Jund al-Aqsa raided an Ahrar al-Sham prison in Jabal Zawiya and freed 13 of their prisoners.
 Meanwhile, in the same area, al-Nusra attacked the Mountain Hawks Brigade of the Free Idlib Army and captured a commander and his equipment.

 On 23 January, JFS announced that it has expelled Jund al-Aqsa from its ranks.
 Clashes then continued.
 JFS fighters, with support from the Nour al-Din al-Zenki Movement, captured the headquarters of the Army of Mujahideen in western Aleppo.
 They also proceeded to attack the Levant Front in Haritan.

 By 24 January, the Army of Mujahideen joined Ahrar al-Sham after its defeat by JFS.
 Ahrar al-Sham then deployed several military convoys to the countryside of Idlib and western Aleppo in order to deter attacks by JFS.
 Meanwhile, the Sham Legion repelled a JFS attack against a Mujahideen Army base in rural Idlib.

 On 25 January, JFS militants captured the Idlib central prison from the Suqour al-Sham Brigade.

 By 26 January, Ahrar al-Sham and its allies had captured multiple villages in the northern part of the Jabal Zawiya region from JFS, in a region between Balyin, Kafr Naya, and Maarrat al-Nu'man.
 On the same day, militants loyal to JFS captured the strategic town of Halfaya from rival opposition forces.
 The next day, JFS forces attacked the headquarters of Jaysh al-Islam in northern Idlib.
 By 27 January, it was reported that JFS had lost over 35 fighters in the clashes with other rebel groups.

 During the clashes, it was reported that civilians gathered near settlements caught in the conflict and protested against Fatah al-Sham's attacks on rival opposition forces, and called on the conflict to end in order to save civilian lives.

-On 28 January, JFS and several other Jihadist groups formed Tahrir al-Sham (Levant Liberation Body).
+On 28 January, JFS disbanded and merged with several other Islamist groups and formed Tahrir al-Sham (Levant Liberation Body).
 The overall mission for this new front is likely to consolidate power in northwestern Syria against rival opposition groups, most prominently Ahrar al-Sham.

 On 30 January, there were reports of mobilizations by Tahrir al-Sham and Ahrar ash-Sham at the Bab al-Hawa Border Crossing and other nearby areas, and that the 2 groups were preparing for another round of clashes.